-- Example: good boundaries of all types require that we know where we and and others begin (Whitfield, 1993), and we can do this by growing an awareness of our “self” and an ability to reflect on how experiences impact us.
+- Example: good boundaries of all types require that we know where we and others begin (Whitfield, 1993).
+We can do this by growing an awareness of our “self” and an ability to reflect on how experiences impact us.

 - Being curious and not defensive